woodpecker-ci/woodpecker/docs/docs/20-usage/45-cron.md

 # Cron

-To enable cron jobs you need at least have push access to the repo.
+To configure cron jobs you need at least push access to the repo.

 :::warning
-by default cron wont trigger any step in pipelines, as the default event branch filters it.
+By default pipelines triggered by cron jobs wont execute any steps in pipelines, as they are not part of the default event filter and you explicitly need to set a `event: cron` filter.
 Read more at: [pipeline-syntax#event](/docs/usage/pipeline-syntax#event)
 :::

+## Add a new cron job

-1. So to start add the event filter to all steps where you like to run:
+1. To create a new cron job adjust your pipeline config(s) and add the event filter to all steps you would like to run with the cron job:

     ```diff
      pipeline: